Terms & Conditions

 19. Client identification

-19.1 In common with other professional services firms, we are required to:
+19.1 In common with other professional services firms, we are required by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017 to:

-• maintain identification procedures for clients and beneficial owners of clients;
+• maintain identification procedures for clients, beneficial owners of clients, and persons purporting to act on behalf of clients;

 • maintain records of identification evidence and the work undertaken for the client; and